foliovision/filled-in/readme.txt

 Full documentation can be found on the [Filled In](http://urbangiraffe.com/plugins/filled-in/) page.

 == Changelog ==
+= 1.8.11 =
+* Changed the default email template (better for mobile devices)
+* The default email template is built into main extension class

 = 1.8.10 =
 * Added possibility to for extensions to send special data marks between them